muratk5n/thirdwave/en/mbl/2022/week24.md

 ---

-H2 View: "A new partnership centred on green hydrogen hopes to transform the energy landscape in India with over $50bn of investments over the next decade...
-Indian, Adani and TotalEnergies of France, announced that they have entered a partnership to create the world’s largest green hydrogen ecosystem, to deliver green hydrogen at the lowest cost to consumers"

----

 H2 Fuel News: "A joint hydrogen refuelling station project between TotalEnergies and H2 Mobility Deutschland in Freiburg, south Germany, is now open to customers"